bazelbuild/starlark/README.md

     thread-safe execution, shared data becomes immutable.
 *   **Simplicity**.
 We try to limit the number of concepts needed to understand the code.
-Users should be able to quickly read and write code, even if they are not expert.
+Users should be able to quickly read and write code, even if they are not experts.
 The language should avoid pitfalls as much as possible.
 *   **Focus on tooling**.
 We recognize that the source code will be read, analyzed, modified, by both humans and tools.
 *   **Python-like**.
 Python is a widely used language.
 Keeping the language